uber/h3-py/dev_notes.md

 - update `CHANGELOG.md` to reflect any changes since the last release
 - update the `h3-py` version in `src/h3/_version.py`
 - create, get reviews, and merge a PR with these changes
-- go to https://github.com/uber/h3-py/releases and "Draft a new Release"
+- go to https://github.com/uber/h3-py/releases and "Draft a new release"
     - set the tag version and the release to the version. e.g., `v3.7.2`
     - add the updated `CHANGELOG.md` text to the release notes
     - publish release